11 Advanced Pinterest Tips and Tricks for Businesses

-In his book Tweet Naked, online marketing expert and Social Media Firm CEO Scott Levy provides the critical information entrepreneurs need to craft a social media strategy that will boost their brand and their business.
-In this edited excerpt, the author reveals 11 things you can do on Pinterest to really grab your followers' attention.
+In his book Tweet Naked, online marketing expert and social media agency CEO Scott Levy provides the critical information entrepreneurs need to craft a social media strategy that will boost their brand and their business.
+In this edited excerpt, the author offers advanced tips for strategic marketing on Pinterest.

 Trying to get the bang for your buck out of Pinterest?
 Use these 11 strategies to get the marketing results you want.